Billy-Spearman-WCCI/RaceCarExtension/README.md

 # Quick-and-dirty branches for teams

 * Rules: Never actually write *any* code in the `main` branch.
-  Really, there's no need to ever do a `git checkout main` on your laptop.
+  Really, there's no need to ever do a `git checkout main` on your laptop, except immediately before making a new branch.
 * Suggestion: don't ever have two people edit the same file at the same time.
 If you do need to, make it a super-small change.
 * Completely safe -- your branch is separate from everything else